sourcegraph/about/blogposts/going-beyond-regular-expressions-with-structural-code-search.md

 The `code` block can contain nested `for` loops, `if` statements, and so on.
-To match all of the `code` block contents for these expressions, and search for patterns inside them, our search engine must understand that `code` exists inside balanced braces `{ ... }`.
+To match all of the `code` block contents for these expressions, and search for patterns inside them, a search engine must understand that `code` exists inside the _balanced_ braces `{ ... }`.
 Regular expressions can go a long way to match such syntactic structures but they are [not ideal](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags).
 In practice we use _parsing_ to interpret and convert syntax for nested